 Where does it end?

-I'll tell you what, stay right there.
+All right, I'll tell you what, stay right there.

-More with uh Victoria Tunsing.
+More with Victoria Tunsing.

-She is the counsel for the FBI informant That now, as of late last night, just as we were going on the air nine Eastern on Fox, they lifted the non-disclosure agreement, which means he can now tell everybody, starting with Congress, about his story, present his evidence that he has involving this deal.
+She is the counsel for the FBI informant that now, as of late last night, just as we were going on the air nine Eastern on Fox, they lifted the nondisclosure agreement, which means he can now tell everybody, starting with Congress, about his story, present his evidence that he has involving this deal.

-Big news for the ACLJ, where the IRS admitted they were targeting Tea Party groups.
+Big news for the ACLJ, where the IRS admitted they were targeting Tea Party groups, and also he's the president's counsel.

 We'll get to all of this and a lot more.

-Toll-free telephone number as we continue our investigation.
+800-941-Sean, toll-free telephone number, as we continue our investigation.

 Quick break, right back.